hhas/SwiftAutomation/doc-source/6 application-objects.md

 As soon as you start to construct a reference or command using a newly created Application objects, if the application is not already running then SwiftAutomation will automatically launch it in order to obtain its terminology.

 Be default, if the target application has stopped running since the Application object was created, trying to send it a command using that Application object will result in an invalid connection error (-609), unless that command is `run` or `launch`.
 This restriction prevents SwiftAutomation accidentally restarting an application that has unexpectedly quit while a script is controlling it.
 You can restart an application by sending an explicit `run` or `launch` command, or by creating a new Application object for it.

-To change this behavior, use one of the following `RelaunchMode` values as the initializer's `relaunchMode:` argument:
+To change this relaunch behavior, use one of the following `RelaunchMode` values as the initializer's `relaunchMode:` argument:

 * `.never` -- prevent the Application object automatically relaunching the application, even for a `run` or `launch` command
 * `.limited` -- allow the Application object to relaunch the application before sending a `run` or `launch` command (SwiftAutomation's default behavior)
 * `.always` -- allow the Application object to relaunch the application before sending any command (AppleScript's behavior)

+For example:

+    let illustrator = AdobeIllustrator(relaunchMode: .never)

 Note that you can still use Application objects to control applications that have been quit _and_ restarted since the Application object was created.
-SwiftAutomation will automatically update the Application object's process id information as needed.
-[TO DO: check this is correct; also check how it behaves when .Never is used]
+SwiftAutomation will automatically update the Application object's process ID information as needed.
+[TO DO: check this is correct; also check how it behaves when .never is used]

 <p class="hilitebox">There is a known problem with quitting and immediately relaunching an application via SwiftAutomation, where the relaunch instruction is sent to the application before it has actually quit.
-This timing issue appears to be the OS's fault; one workaround is to send the `quit` command, wait until `isRunning` returns `false`, then send the `run`/`launch` command.</p>
+This timing issue appears to be macOS's fault; one workaround is to send the `quit` command, wait until `isRunning` returns `false`, then send the `run`/`launch` command.</p>